mouadk/Insomnihack2024/README.md

 Some RASP agents does not take into account that an attacker could invoke private methods through reflection.
 And this can be used to bypass hooks added by RASP.

-## Bypass by uploading native library
+## Bypass using JNI/Library injection

 An attacker can disable RASP by repatching the RASP patched classes using JVMTI interface directly from native code.
 This can be done by first uploading a native library and then load it.